TobikoData/sqlmesh/docs/concepts/models/model_kinds.md

 ```

 ## EMBEDDED
-This kind is similar to [VIEW](#view), except models of this kind are never evaluated, and therefore, there are no data assets (tables or views) associated with them in the data warehouse.
-Instead the embedded model's query gets injected directly into a query of each downstream model that references this model in its own query.

 Embedded models are a way to share common logic between different models of other kinds.
+This kind is similar to [VIEW](#view), except models of this kind are never evaluated, and therefore there are no data assets (tables or views) associated with them in the data warehouse.
+Instead, the embedded model's query gets injected directly into a query of each downstream model that references this model in its own query.

 Example:
 ```sql linenums="1"